-The ACTIAM Financial Inclusion contributes to meeting the Sustainable Development Goal 1 (no poverty), Sustainable Development Goal 5 (gender equality) and Sustainable Development Goal 8 (decent work and economic growth).
+The ACTIAM Financial Inclusion contributes among others to meeting the Sustainable Development Goal 1 (no poverty), Sustainable Development Goal 8 (decent work and economic growth), Sustainable Development Goal 9 (Industry, innovation and infrastructure) and Sustainable Development Goal 10 (Reduced inequalities).
 The fund has provided 230,000 employees (2018) with (improved) access to funding; almost 80% of these employees are women and more than half of them live in rural areas.

 We keep innovating

 ACTIAM launched its first institutional funds in microfinancing as early as 2007 and 2008: ACTIAM Institutional Microfinance Fund I and II respectively.
 Both funds have continuously outperformed the SMX Microfinance Index.
 As a thought leader in impact investing, we keep looking for new solutions for example in the area of food and agriculture.
 Due to a growing world population and increasing prosperity, the demand for energy and food rises accordingly.